SAFARIS WE OFFER

 Book a Safari for Up Close Animal Encounters

 A trip to Africa is not complete without visiting Tanzania’s world-famous safari parks.
 We recommend scheduling at least a few days after your climb to get up close and personal with some of the world’s most fascinating creatures on one of our Tanzanian Safaris.

 After your climb, you can relax and recover in our air-conditioned safari vehicles.
-Along the way, you’ll get the opportunity to view herds of wildebeest to leopards feasting on impalas to lioness training her cubs to hunt.
+Along the way, you’ll get the opportunity to view herds of wildebeest, leopards feasting on impalas, and a lioness training her cubs to hunt.

 Our safari vehicles have pop-up tops so you can stand and take unobstructed photos of the wildlife.

 The safaris we offer are in tented camps.
 We chose the best locations—closest to the parks—to allow maximum viewing time.
 The Parks are open from sunrise to sunset.
 The animals are most active in the morning so an early start is key.

 We offer itineraries from one to five days which visit Tanzania’s best wildlife parks.
 An expert guide/driver will lead your safari.
 Our guides have years of experience guiding safaris thus they have an understanding of wildlife and animal behaviors.
 They know exactly where to look for animals and how to spot them.

 You will have exclusive use of this vehicle and the safari guide on your private trip.

 - 1 Day Safari – Arusha National Park